timlabs/uscode/United States Code/TITLE 29-LABOR/CHAPTER 18-EMPLOYEE RETIREMENT INCOME SECURITY PROGRAM/SUBCHAPTER I-PROTECTION OF EMPLOYEE BENEFIT RIGHTS/Subtitle B-Regulatory Provisions/part 2-participation and vesting/part 2-participation and vesting.md

       * (iii) with employees in at least 40 States, and

+      * (iv) whose primary exempt purpose is to provide services with respect to children; or

+    * (D) that, as of January 1, 2000, was maintained by an employer—

+      * (i) described in section 501(c)(3) of title 26,

+      * (ii) who has been in existence since at least 1938,

+      * (iii) who conducts medical research directly or indirectly through grant making, and

-      * (iv) whose primary exempt purpose is to provide services with respect to children.
+      * (iv) whose primary exempt purpose is to provide services with respect to mothers and children.

 * #### (2) Aggregation
   * All employers that are treated as a single employer under subsection (b) or (c) of section 414 of title 26 shall be treated as a single employer for purposes of determining if a plan was maintained by more than one employer under subparagraph (B) and (C) of paragraph (1).